 As a player, Vermes received All-American honors at Rutgers University before representing the United States in the 1988 Olympics in South Korea.
 He was named 1988 Chevrolet U.S. Male Soccer Athlete of the Year for his standout performances.
-Vermes was also an integral part of a young U.S. team at the 1990 World Cup in Italy, where he nearly scored a sensational goal against the host Azzurri.
-It marked the first time the United States had qualified for the World Cup in 40 years and set the stage for the progress of the U.S. National Team.
-In 1989 and 1990, Vermes became the first American to play in the Hungarian and Dutch First Divisions, appearing for Raba ETO and FC Volendam, respectively.
-He later spent five years with Figueras of the Spanish Second Division.
+Vermes was also an integral part of a young U.S. team at the 1990 World Cup in Italy, marking the first time the U.S. had qualified for the World Cup in 40 years.
+In 1989 and 1990, he became the first American to compete in the Hungarian and Dutch First Divisions, playing for Raba ETO and FC Volendam, respectively.
+He later spent five years with Figueras in Spain.

-For MLS’ inaugural season in 1996, Vermes served as captain of the New York/New Jersey MetroStars.
-In 1997, he was traded to the Colorado Rapids for current Sporting Kansas City Assistant Coach Kerry Zavagnin and played in Denver through the 1999 season, leading the Rapids to the 1997 MLS Cup.
+For Major League Soccer’s inaugural season in 1996, Vermes served as captain of the New York/New Jersey MetroStars.
+In 1997, he was traded to the Colorado Rapids for current Sporting KC Assistant Coach Kerry Zavagnin and played in Denver through the 1999 season, leading the Rapids to the 1997 MLS Cup.

-Vermes joined Kansas City in 2000 for what would be the most successful seasons of his MLS career.
-During his first year in Kansas City, he anchored one of the best defenses in league history and won MLS Defender of the Year honors in helping lead the Wizards to the 2000 MLS Cup Championship.
-He retired in 2002 after appearing in 184 MLS matches and playing over 16,000 minutes.
-He was nominated on the players ballot for the National Soccer Hall of Fame from 2007-2012.
-In 2013, Vermes became eligible for the veteran ballot.
+Vermes joined Kansas City in 2000 for what would be the most successful season of his MLS career.
+During his first year in Kansas City, he anchored one of the best defenses in league history and won MLS Defender of the Year honors while helping lead the Wizards to the 2000 MLS Cup Championship.
+He retired in 2002 and was inducted into the National Soccer Hall of Fame in 2013.